The Use of Binary Choice Forests to Model and Estimate Discrete Choices: Flexibility and Practical Benefits of Random Forests

-We next show that this search process can be represented by binary choice trees.
+We next show that binary choice trees can represent this search process.
 Consider three products ($N=3$).
-Suppose that the products are sorted so that $z_1>z_2>z_3>0$, so the consumer searches in the order of product one $\to$ product two $\to$ product three.
-Suppose that an arriving customer has realized utilities satisfying $v_2> z_3 > v_1>v_3$.
+Suppose the products are sorted so that $z_1>z_2>z_3>0$, so the consumer searches in the order of product one $\to$ product two $\to$ product three.
+Suppose an arriving customer has realized utilities satisfying $v_2> z_3 > v_1>v_3$.
 Then the decision process is illustrated by the tree in Figure~\ref{fig:search}.
 For example, suppose products $\{1,3\}$ are offered.
-The customer first searches product one, because the reservation price of product one $z_1$ is the highest.
-The realized valuation of product one is, however, not satisfactory ($v_1<z_3 < z_1$).
-Hence the customer keeps on searching for the product with the second-highest reservation price in the assortment, which is product 3.
-However, the search process results in an even lower valuation of product three $v_3<v_1$.
+The customer first searches product 1 because the reservation price of product one $z_1$ is the highest.
+However, the realized valuation of product 1 is not satisfactory ($v_1<z_3 < z_1$).
+Hence, the customer keeps searching for the product with the second-highest reservation price in the assortment, product 3.
+However, the search process results in an even lower valuation of product 3, i.e., $v_3<v_1$.
 As a result, the customer stops and chooses product one.
-Clearly, a customer with different realized valuations would conduct a different search process, corresponding to a different decision tree.
+Clearly, a customer with different realized valuations would conduct a different search process, corresponding to another decision tree.